UWHuskies/FullStackWebsiteTemplate-LightController/README.md

 1. Display personal Portfolio on the Front End from a local server database
 2. User can interact with the database by add/update/delete content.
-3.The buttons on the Hobbies section turns a LED light On and Off.
-This light is connected to a raspberry pi which host a Flask web server for this communication.
+3. A light controller on the Front End communciates to a Flask web server which operates on a raspberry pi

 ## Frontend (HTML5,CSS/SCSS, JavaScript, React)
 Local Server on React